In 2023, just 21% of high school seniors met all four ACT benchmarks, while 43% failed to meet even one.

 Quadratic Equations and Inequalities

-For students who want to ace quadratic equations, this map breaks quadratic functions, equations, and inequalities into clear, structured categories.
-It includes complex concepts like graph properties, solution methods, and inequalities, and shows relationships between formulas, properties, and problem-solving techniques that help.
+It includes complex concepts like graph properties, solution methods, and inequity, and shows relationships between formulas, properties, and problem-solving techniques that help.

 Key Features